- Before School Begins/Transition Into School Activities

 Be sure your parking ID lanyard is hanging from your rear view mirror.
 This will help make the dismissal process move smoothly.
 If you need more parking IDs, please notify the administrative assistant at 816-936-1372.
 This ID is to be used the entire year.

 - Park next to the curb and come inside to pick up your early childhood children between 2:45 and 3 p.m.
 Pick up your lower school children using the carpool lanes.

 - Use the left-hand carpool lane.
 Pull up to the car in front of you to "fill-in the gap."
 Please stay in your car.
-Staff will walk your early childhood and lower school child(ren) to your car and help them get settled in their car seats.
-You will then precede down the carpool lanes to pick up your older children at the bottom of the hill.
+Pembroke Hill staff will walk your early childhood and lower school child(ren) to your car and help them get settled in their car seats.

 Late Pick Up*